 State Drug Possession Laws

-While the federal government has wide latitude to enforce drug laws, the DEA tends to focus on interstate drug trafficking and larger operations.
+While the federal government has wide latitude to enforce drug laws, the Drug Enforcement Administration (DEA) tends to focus on interstate drug trafficking and larger operations.
 Drug possession offenses are largely handled by the states, with widely varying sentencing guidelines.
 Below is a sampling of state penalties pertaining to drug possession:

 Depending on a given state's sentencing rules, judges may also have a certain degree of discretion and can impose sentences ranging from fines, community service hours and probation to lengthy prison sentences.